Ideas to make life easier

 1. Hot water bottle opening - I put a skewer for kebabs through the plug thing and use it as a lever .
 Much easier to open.

 2. Shower - I have a tap thing on the wall that is really quite stiff that you need to turn to put the water on .
 I use the shampoo bottle as a tool to push/ gently hit the tap round .
-Tap goes on easily for me that way.
+Tap goes on easily for me that way.0 -

 When your muscles are strong all activities are a little easier.
-So my tip for living with arthritis and making your life easier is to stay strong!!! :wink: Even though it is harder for the arthritis sufferer to exercise, it is most important.
+So my tip for living with arthritis and making your life easier is to stay strong!!!
+Even though it is harder for the arthritis sufferer to exercise, it is most important.
 One hour (or longer) walk per day will keep your back and leg and core muscles active and strong.
 If that is out of the question then there is swimming or biking.
-Keep active!!!!
+Keep active!!!!0

 I have recently been diagnosed with RA and shortly will be starting MTX tablets.
 Can anyone recommend suitable painkillers that can be used whilst on MTX?
 Normally I would take ibuprofen but my doctor has said I cannot take NSAID painkillers whilst on MTX and I have read that headaches are a common side effect of the medication.

-Thanks, Georgina Hitchborn
+Thanks, Georgina Hitchborn0 -

 Hello Georgina and welcome to the forum.
 I, too, have R.A. and have been taking methotrexate successfully for over a decade.
 I rarely get a headache - no more now than before I started the ,meth.

 It's true that NSAIDS are not normally prescribed with meth though they can be under close supervision.
 Ordinary pain relief is OK though.
 It's best to ask your GP to prescribe something.
 Pharmacists are a good source of information but, if you're new to all this, I'd play safe.
 I always try to keep pain relief to a minimum but you'll almost certainly need something until the meth kicks in at least.
 The rheumatologist deals with the disease modifying stuff and the GP with the actual pain.
-Good luck :)
+Good luckIf at first you don't succeed, then skydiving definitely isn't for you.

 Hi, thanks for the advice re pain relief.
 I am going to the hospital to see the nurse practitioner in a week to start the treatment.
 I have heard that some people get side effects and have to stop taking methotrexate, but for other people it works really well.
 I'm not sure how common the side effects are.
 Have you experienced any side effects when you started the medication?

-I am hoping it will work well for me :)
+I am hoping it will work well for me

 I don't know how common the side effects are.
 I guess, by reading these forums, you'd get a false impression because obviously people are more likely to post when they have problems.
 When everything's going smoothly we all just get on with our lives.